ImageMagick/Usage-Markdown/compare/index.md

        usable the "compare" function.

-       NOTE for opaque colors AE -fuzz  and RMSE distances are equivelent.
+       NOTE for opaque colors AE -fuzz  and RMSE distances are equivalent.
        HOWEVER,  when transparent colors are involved AE fuzz factor testing will treat two different fully-transparent colors as being the same while RMSE will treate them as being different!